Discover it® Cash Back review

 • Use your CardName card to earn 5% cash back on all your purchases in the bonus categories each quarter (up to the quarterly maximum of $1,500 each time you active).

-• Remember that CardName matches all cash back for all new cardmembers in the first year; that means you'll want to employ a strategy like that mentioned in the bullets above AFTER your first year of card membership.
-That's because the match effectively means you can earn at least 2% back on your purchases (and up to 10% back when you're talking about the bonus categories) with your Discover card for that first year.
+• Remember that CardName matches all cash back for all new cardmembers in the first year; that means you’ll want to employ a strategy like this AFTER your first year of card membership.
+That’s because the match effectively means you can earn at least 2% back on your purchases (and up to 10% back when you’re talking about the bonus categories) with your Discover card for that first year.

 To maximize your CardName rewards you need to opt in to quarterly bonus categories.
 Once you’ve opted in, you’ll receive an automatic 5% cashback bonus on up to $1,500 in purchases made for that category.